-The inclusion of genetically engineered crops and feed additives in livestock and poultry feed, in pet foods, and directly into the human food chain is a major health concern.
+The inclusion of genetically engineered crops and feed additives in livestock and poultry feed, in pet foods, and directly into the human food chain, especially in processed foods and beverages containing corn and soy ingredients, is a major health concern for reasons that I will document.

 GE plants are created primarily to increase their resistance to herbicides and insect pests.
 Both the U.S. government and the multinational corporations patenting and selling these seeds of potential destruction to farmers to plant crops that go to human, pet food and livestock feed manufacturers would have us believe that GE crops and food ingredients are safe, and that to believe otherwise is to not trust in science and progress.